minibolt-guide/minibolt/guide/bonus/system/ups-nut.md

 ### Install NUT on a Single Device

 This is to use Network UPS Tools (NUT; https://networkupstools.org/ ) in order to safely shutdown your node in the event of a power outage.
-This is confirmed to work on Raspberry Pi using Rasperry Pi Lite OS, but should work for those using other systems as well.
+This is confirmed to work on a personal computer using Ubuntu server 64 bits, but should work for those using other systems as well.
 Special attention may be needed to ensure the shutdown command is appropriate for your OS.

 NUT is nice in that it allows for a single device to communicate to other devices to safely shut them down (client-server relationship).
 For this scenario, ensure your UPS data port is plugged into the Raspberry Pi.